-If you are designing a warehouse, or reorganising an existing one, taking these few points into consideration may mean that the space requires little preparation to fly the drone.
-Layout changes should not be at the expense of efficiency in normal warehouse operations. the drone can be adapted to different layouts with a change in its software.
+If you are designing a warehouse or reorganizing an existing one, taking these few points into consideration may mean that the space requires little preparation to fly the drone.
+Layout changes should not be at the expense of efficiency in normal warehouse operations.
+The drone can be adapted to different layouts with a change in its software.

 If possible, the roof support pillars should be recessed inside the shelving units so that nothing protrudes beyond the shelves that the drone might strike.